-The Guide has identified 41 public funding programs that can help the space ecosystem during 2021-2027, comprising 116 subprograms and components.
-Most programs are currently operational.
+The 3rd edition of the Guide has identified 48 public funding programs that can help the space ecosystem until 2027.

 The space ecosystem has thus a fair chance to get a decent amount of public support during the next years.
+In details:

-The total public expenditures for the European space ecosystem could be in the range of €21 billion during the next 3 to 7 years.
-Virtually all types of spaced-related projects and actions can in principle be supported, including upstream, mid-stream and downstream segments.
-A Certain "niche" opportunities, often beyond the scope of the "traditional" funding programs, have been identified in the Guide.
-The following "caveats" should be taken into account
+The total public expenditures for the European space ecosystem could be in the range of €21 billion until 2027.
+Virtually all types of spaced-related projects and actions can in principle be supported, ranging from a specific project to a vision for a breakthrough technology for the upstream, mid-stream and downstream segments.
+The following "caveats" have been identified:

-- public support tends to focus on short term actions for rapid market growth, aligned with the policy priorities - certain programs cannot support technologies or applications that harm the environment or social welfare or for military purposes and certain sectors are "blacklisted" - sometimes the EU flagship programs (Galileo/EGNOS and Copernicus) must be used as a condition for public support.
+- public support tends to focus on short term actions, for rapid market growth, aligned with the policy priorities - certain programs cannot support technologies or application that harm the environment or social welfare or for military purposes and certain sectors are "blacklisted" - sometimes the EU flagship programs (Galileo/EGNOS and Copernicus) must be used as a condition for public support.

-The space ecosystem and many other "deep tech" sectors such as ICT, robotics, AI, advanced high-performance computing, quantum technologies, cybersecurity, cloud infrastructure technologies, IoT and synthetic biology can benefit from the numerous public funding opportunities identified in the Guide.
+The space ecosystem and many related activities such as ICT, robotics, AI, advanced high-performance computing, quantum technologies, cybersecurity, cloud infrastructure technologies, IoT and synthetic biology may benefit from the public funding opportunities identified in the Guide.
 The following must be taken into account:

-- the demand for public support has increased since the pandemic crisis and the success rates have dropped, sometimes below the 10% bar (3% for the EIC Accelerator); thus only the absolute best proposals can be funded - the space ecosystem can often contribute to broad/cross-sectoral actions and partnerships and

-• "non-EU" controlled entities may not be able to participate to strategic funding programs.
+- the demand for public support has increased since the pandemic crisis and the success rates have dropped, sometimes below the 10% bar; only the absolute best proposals can be funded - the space ecosystem can often contribute to broad/cross-sectoral actions and partnerships and - increasingly, non-EU controlled entities cannot participate to strategic funding programs.

 The "traditional" forms of public funding, namely grants, procurement, prizes, loans and sometimes equity will remain dominant during the MFF 2021-2027.
-However, many other forms of support are available, including blending operations, vouchers, repayable assistance, flat rate financing, interest rate subsidies, guarantees, and, especially for startups and SMEs, kick-start activities, coaching, mentoring, incubation, hackathons and acceleration services are available.
-It is often possible to combine different funding sources and exploit synergies between different funding instruments.
+However, many other forms of support are available, including blending operations, vouchers, repayable assistance, flat rate financing, interest rate subsidies, guarantees, and, especially for startups and SMEs, kick-start activities, coaching, mentoring, incubation, hackathons and acceleration services.